-In regard to energy-efficient HVAC installation in Knoxville, there’s good news for you this tax period.
+In regard to energy-efficient HVAC installation in Knoxville, there’s good news for you at tax time.

-The Residential Energy Efficient Property Credit has been lengthened through 2020.
-This may qualify you for credits for energy-efficient home enhancements, like modern heating and cooling equipment, water heaters and heat pumps.
+The Residential Energy Efficient Property Credit will now go through 2020.
+This may qualify you for credits for energy-efficient home modifications, like updated heating and cooling equipment, water heaters and heat pumps.

 What Are the Eligibility Requirements?

-To be entitled for the reduction, the residence must be the taxpayer’s primary home in the United States.
-The improvement needs to last for five years or more, with the first use originating with the taxpayer.
+To be entitled for the reduction, the house must be the taxpayer’s primary house in the United States.
+The improvement needs to work for five years or more, with the first use originating with the taxpayer.

 What Types of Improvements are Regarded as High-Efficiency Updates?

-Usually, this tax credit equals 10% of the price of the following energy-saving changes that meet particular ENERGY STAR® guidelines:
+Typically, this tax incentive equals 10% of the expense of the following energy-saving enhancements that meet particular ENERGY STAR® guidelines:

 - Advanced main air-circulating fans